 I would recommend eating them within 3 days.

 When I needed to replace my original Instant Pot, I decided to go with one with a sous vide function (Instant Pot Duo Plus).
-I have been trying all my sous vide recipes in it.
+This way I would have a 2nd device to use for sous vide cooking.
+So I could cook a steak sous vide and a vegetable at the same time.

 A con of the Instant Pot is that it takes a long time to come to temp for sous vide.
 For this recipe I timed it as 42 minutes!
 It's not fast at all, but it's nice to be able to use it while I am using my sous vide machine for something else.